Poems from 2025

 From there, I murmured: amazing.

-Twitch, twitch, twitch.
+Twitch, twitch.

-But I drop my guard.
+I drop my guard.

-Twitch, twitch, twitch.
+Twitch, twitch.

-I sense your curiosity, now.
+I sense your curiosity.

-I feel your approach.
+I sway with your approach.

-You watch me so close.
+You're watch me so close.

 Are you waiting for me